Magic Weekend: History

-2007: Cardiff
+2007–2008: Cardiff

+The first Millennium Magic round was confirmed in September 2006 for the weekend of 5–6 May 2007.
+Richard Lewis, chairman of the RFL, cited both expansion and monetary reasons for the move to Wales, but the plan also allowed the Super League to be reduced by one round (critics had stated that the players were put under too much strain over the season).
+The event was funded and promoted by the Welsh Tourist Board, who were looking to build on the Challenge Cup finals which had taken place in Cardiff between 2003 and 2005 due to the rebuilding of Wembley Stadium.
+After the success of the first Millennium Magic in 2007, it became an annual fixture in the Super League calendar.

 Three Super League XII fixtures took place on Saturday 5 May 2007, and a further three on Sunday 6 May 2007.
 The games played were, where possible, 'local derby' matches in an attempt to maximise interest in the event.
 The two 'non-heartland' clubs in Super League at that time, Catalans Dragons (France) and Harlequins RL (London), were paired against each other.
 The teams would face their Millennium Magic derby opponents four times during the Super League XII season.

 Celtic Crusaders opened the weekend against Oldham R.L.F.C. in a National League Two game on the Friday night (4 May) at Brewery Field, Bridgend.
 This match officially celebrated 100 years of club rugby league in Wales as Oldham were the first ever opponents to Merthyr Tydfil in the first professional game in Wales on 7 September 1907.
-In an eventful match, Oldham came back from 26-6 down to win 34-26 in front of 3,441 fans, a record attendance for a National League 2 match.
+In an eventful match, Oldham came back from 26-6 down to win 34–26 in front of 3,441 fans, a record attendance for a National League 2 match.
 It was also the first National League 2 game shown live on British television, covered by Sky Sports.

 A 58,831 aggregate crowd saw the Magic event at the Millennium Stadium.
 Super League clubs agreed to repeat the event during the following season with Nigel Wood, the RFL's chief operating officer, saying: "The clubs and fans thoroughly enjoyed the day and our aim is to make next year's event even bigger and better."

-2008: Cardiff

 As in 2007, three Super League XIII fixtures took place on the Saturday (3 May) and a further three on the Sunday (4 May).

 The event again kicked off with the local south Wales team, Celtic Crusaders, but this time they were up against Featherstone Rovers at the Brewery Field, Bridgend in a National League 1 match.
 The Crusaders won the match by 28-point to 18.
 The match was held in front of a club record crowd of 6,152.

-2009: Edinburgh
+2009–2010: Edinburgh

 It was confirmed after the 2008 event that the weekend was to be moved in 2009 to Murrayfield Stadium in Edinburgh, Scotland.
 The event included matches based on a seeded draw, using finishing positions from Super League XIII.